SnowyMouse/invader/CONTRIBUTING.md

 possible.

 ## Issue conventions
 Create your issue in the [issues](https://github.com/Kavawuvi/Invader/issues) page.
-This may be subject to change.

 For all issues:
 - Ensure your issue is not a duplicate of another issue.
 Check both [open](https://github.com/Kavawuvi/Invader/issues)